Sunday, February 14, 2010

 I drove across Canterbury Plains on Tram Road to Cust and Summerhill, joined the Scenic Route between Oxford & Rangiora, which passed Ashley Gorge and Glentui, to Mt Thomas Forest, about 70 kms NW of Christchurch.

 I wanted to do a circular walk up Summit Track to Mt Thomas summit (1023 m); walk Ridge Track along Mt Thomas summit ridge; then descend Wooded Gully Track to my car at Wooded Gully Picnic Area / Carpark.

 Caution: Although I climbed Mt Thomas in the mist, the summit was sunny with intermittent clouds and my descent through beech forest was humid.
-Water, food and weatherproof gear needed.
-Hill walking fitness required.
+Water, food and weatherproof gear are needed.
+Hill walking fitness is required.